Kinship Care: An Overview

 Research shows a relative is far more likely to be able to create a permanent situation for the child.
 Nationwide studies show relatives are more likely to adopt, take custody, or become the legal guardian of the child in their care.

-What Are the Barrier to Kinship Care?
+What Are the Barriers to Kinship Care?

 Children fare better when they’re placed with a kinship caregiver.
 But there are some barriers to becoming a kinship caregiver.